echoloyuk/lite-piano/README.md

 ### `resume()`

 This method returns a Promise.
 On the IOS, the audio contexts are automatically suspended, requiring the user to manually trigger an event to unlock.
-Therefore, after executing this function, the logic implementation after the user interaction is unlocked can be directly concerned.
+Therefore, after executing this function, the logic implementation after the user interaction is unlocked can be directly executed.

 ```
 piano.resume().then(() => {